lemoinef/practice/web_dev/movie_trailers/README.md

 # Project: Movie Trailers

 ## Context
-This project is part of the Udacity full-stack nanodegree.
+This project is part of the Full-Stack Web Developper Nanodegree offered by Udacity.

 ## Install
 This project requires Python 2 and the following Python libraries installed: